 “The trend does show an increase in temperatures and is in line with all of the climate assessments that have stated that these extreme events—warmer temperatures, larger outbreaks of drought —will be increasing in the future,” he said.

 NOAA says the nation experienced 11 disasters last year that each cost more than $1 billion in losses.
-Disasters included the yearlong drought, wildfires and Hurricane Sandy, which ranked as the costliest storm ever to taxpayers, with some estimates as high as $80 billion.
+Disasters included the yearlong drought, wildfires and Hurricane Sandy, which ranked as one of the costliest storms ever to taxpayers, with some estimates as high as $80 billion.

 Vermette said temperatures and precipitation measurements will always fluctuate, but the big picture shows a slow, upward climb.